amartincolby/Rust-Quick-Guide/README.md

     As mentioned, Rust was inspired by functional languages, and one great thing in them is the ability to reliably represent nothing, as with unit, and also the _possibility_ of something or nothing.
 Whenever an Option is used, what is actually passed is a "box" that either has the specified type or is empty.
 This pattern enforces robust null checks.

     Further, Rust does not support optional arguments as it is found in many other languages.
-Instead, Options are used to again enforce type safety. */
+Instead, Options are used to again enforce type safety.
+Implementing that requires pattern matching, which will be discussed shortly. */

     fn generate_answer() -> Option<i32> {
         if rand::random::<bool>() {